 For the baseline engine case, the engine efficiency improves significantly (375 g/kW-h to almost 330 g/kW-h) as it moves along the BSFC surface, whereas the improvement is much less for the EGR boost engine as it moves from approximately 250 g/kW-h to 240 g/kW-h.
 However, the large improvement in engine efficiency for the baseline engine is offset by the fact that the engine itself is less efficient than the EGR boost engine.
-Conversely, the small efficiency improvement for the EGR boost engine is compensated by the fact that the engine is much more efficient than the baseline engine.
+Conversely, the small efficiency improvement for the EGR boost engine.
+Conversely, the small efficiency improvement for the EGR boost engine.
 As a result, the CO2 increase seen by both engines due to A/C usage becomes similar between the two different technologies.
 This result allows us to approximate the A/C impact on vehicle fuel consumption as an additive effect rather than a multiplicative effect since it is independent of engine technologies.
 For the same reason, it also means that A/C credits for a given technology can remain constant over time, which will greatly simplify the progression of future credits.1